brandonhilkert/sucker_punch/README.md

 Sucker Punch is perfect for asynchronous processes like emailing, data crunching, or social platform manipulation.
 No reason to hold up a user when you can do these things in the background within the same process as your web application...

+Sucker Punch is built on top of [Celluloid Pools](https://github.com/celluloid/celluloid/wiki/Pools).
+Each job is setup as a pool, which equates to its own queue with individual workers working against the jobs.
+Unlike most other background processing libraries, Sucker Punch's jobs are stored in memory.
+The benefit to this is there is no additional infrastructure requirement (ie. database, redis, etc.).
+The downside is that if the web processes is restarted and there are jobs that haven't yet been processed, they will be lost.
+For this reason, Sucker Punch is generally recommended for jobs that are fast and non-mission critical (ie. logs, emails, etc.).

 ## Installation

 Add this line to your application's Gemfile: